jaredlander/LiveML2019December/README.md

 # R Class

-This is an empty repo to initialize an R project for class at by [O’Reilly](https://www.oreilly.com/live-training/courses/machine-learning-with-the-tidyverse-in-r/0636920326045/).
+This is an empty repo to initialize an R project for class by [O’Reilly](https://www.oreilly.com/live-training/courses/machine-learning-with-the-tidyverse-in-r/0636920326045/).

 Please **follow all instructions** to set up your environment for the